awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-java.md

    String jobId = initiateJobResult.getJobId();
    ```

-   You can optionally specify a byte range to request Amazon Glacier to prepare only a portion of the archive\.
-For example, you can update the preceding request by adding the following statement to request Amazon Glacier to prepare only the 1 MB to 2 MB portion of the archive\.
+   You can optionally specify a byte range to request Glacier to prepare only a portion of the archive\.
+For example, you can update the preceding request by adding the following statement to request Glacier to prepare only the 1 MB to 2 MB portion of the archive\.

    ```
    int ONE_MEG = 1048576;